Mini-World-Dev-Org/.github/profile/README.md

 <span id="english"></span>
 ## Hi, there 👋
-🙋 A short introduction - Mini World Development Organiztion is an organiztion that develops Mini World.
+🙋 A short introduction - Mini World Development Organization is an organization that develops Mini World.
 ✚ Current main work - Create wiki which is mainly about the script and mechanism for Mini World.
 Why?For example, if a developer doesn't test, he will not understand that angle in UI is clockwise but not anticlockwise.
 See Mini World Wiki.